datamole-ai/mff-cloud-app-development/lesson-1/lesson-1.md

 ## Cloud-based development of IoT solutions

-### Benefits cloud compared to on-premises solutions
+### Benefits of cloud solutions compared to on-premises solutions

 #### Prototyping & Incremental development

 * New ideas can be tested immediately without up-front investments and delays.
 * Infrastructure for the applications can be added just-in-time.
+  * Including e.g. GPUs, NVMes, SGX/SEV.

 #### System architecture changes